Representation stability for homotopy automorphisms: Introduction

 For the analogous theorem for connected sums, we need the notion of a boundary relative homotopy automorphism of a manifold $N$ (with boundary).
 A boundary relative homotopy automorphism of $N$ is a homotopy automorphism of $N$ that preserves the boundary $\partial:=\partial N$ pointwise.
-The topological monoid of boundary relative homotopy automorphisms is denoted by $\aut_\partial(N)$.
+The boundary relative homotopy automorphisms of $N$ form a topological monoid, with respect to composition, which we will denote by $\aut_\partial(N)$.